 Does Saif Ali Khan Approve Sara Ali Khan's Rumoured Relationship With Kartik Aaryan?
 Actor Opens Up

 Sara Ali Khan and Kartik Aaryan's linkup rumours first surfaced when the former admitted having a crush on the 'Sonu Ke Titu Ki Sweety' actor on Koffee With Karan.
-Soon, the duo signed a film together which is Imtiaz Ali's upcoming romantic flick.
+Soon, the duo signed a film together, which is Imtiaz Ali's upcoming romantic flick.
 This added more fuel to the dating rumours.

-Post wrapping up the film, Kartik and Sara were often spotted visiting each other on the sets of their new films, and also dropping each off at the airport.
+Post wrapping up the film, Kartik and Sara were often spotted visiting each other on the sets of their new films and also dropping each other at the airport.
 Recently in an interview with ETimes, Sara's father Saif Ali Khan opened up about her and Kartik's rumoured relationship.

 The 'Laal Kaptaan' actor told the daily, "In person Sara is good, she knows what she wants and usually likes nice people.
 So I'm sure he's (Kartik) a lovely guy because you know I have full trust in her values and what kind of things she would be drawn to.
 So you know, if she likes him, then he must be nice."